Mohamed-Essamaali/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. =>	We start components with class then We build our states in constructor

-2. Describe the different phases of the component lifecycle.
+2. Describe the different phases of the component lifecycle.=> Mounting to fetch, Updating update the state and force DOM to be rendered, Unmounting.

-3. Demonstrate an understanding of class component lifecycle methods.
+3. Demonstrate an understanding of class component lifecycle methods.=> trace how to React behaves at different stage when react app runs

-4. Define stateful logic.
+4. Define stateful logic.=>	Is logic built in component, it is a function that deals with state logic in component

-5. Describe how to test a React component with React Testing Library.
+5. Describe how to test a React component with React Testing Library. => We create an automated test to test each unit with Jest or React-testing-library

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.